pandrey-fr/ac2art/neural_networks/core/dnn_api_doc.md

 * Setting up the network's basics and hidden stack (Network building, 1/2)

-- The `_validate_args` method is first run to ensure that all arguments provided to instanciate a network are of expected type and/or values.
+- The `_validate_args` method is first run to ensure that all arguments provided to instantiate a network are of expected type and/or values.
 Subclasses should override this method to validate any non-basic `__init__` parameter they introduce.